Section Three: Student Services, Health, and Safety

 - A free shuttle will run on a regular schedule between Ashford University facilities, including the Main Campus, South Campus and the BW.

 - Ashford University faculty members, staff, and students must present their University ID card to ride the shuttle.
 Persons accompanied by Ashford faculty members, staff, or students will also be permitted to use the shuttle service.
 The faculty, staff member, or student will be responsible for his or her guests.

 - 1st violation - the offender will receive a warning;

 - 2nd violation - the offender will receive a citation;

 - 3rd and subsequent violations - the offender will receive a citation, tow, and boot

 - The University discourages parking by faculty, staff, and students in the neighborhoods surrounding the Bluff Campus.

 - Failure to pay violations incurred during each school year may result in the suspension of the required parking permit that allows parking on Ashford University property.

-- This parking policy will be enforced by Campus Security.
+- This parking policy will be enforced by Campus Public Safety.

 Information on local bus service and regional bus service can be obtained from the Student Affairs Office.